djob195/blockchain-demo/README.md

 ### My first block

-Test to instance a block
+* Test to instance a block
+* Test to Genesis Function

 ```
 cd to project path